yeongbeomhong/GDDSP/README.md

-# This Instruction contains the Goal and the Functions of code-scripts in this folder.
+# Goal and the Function of GDDSP

 # GOAL